brianr747/agent_based_macro/agent_based_macro/design_notes.md

 The firm logic is straightforward: figure out cost of production, try to sell at a markup, but might be forced into fire sales because of liquidity needs.

+**Design Headaches**

+The decision to make it possible to put the simulation into a game creates a few headaches.

+- Although currently running in a single process, objective is to make it portable to a client/server version.
+Although more useful for gaming, someone who wants a really detailed simulation can use this to offload processing to client machines.

+- We need to finish any processing task within a frame (unless we push the processing to a client).
+This means that everything has to be broken up into small events.

+- The time axis for a game is somewhat arbitrary.
+We do not know the exact simulation time any event will be processed at.
+Breaking up events in this way could create accounting identity violations (unless we refuse to allow the simulation to advance if there are current events still in the queue).

+However, there is one advantage, even for "serious" applications: use the client interface to view what is happening in the simulation in real time.
+The simulation is going to generate a firehose of events and data, and getting them into a format that can be processed using statistical tools will be a challenge.

 **Households and Central Government**

 The central government runs a Job Guarantee (yay!) so every worker is always employed, they